Get updates

 Read a story to process what happened.
 This can help children process scary events in an accessible way.

-- Watch a video of the book, “A Terrible Thing Happened: A Story for Children Who Have Witnessed Violence or Trauma”
+- Read the book “A Terrible Thing Happened: A Story for Children Who Have Witnessed Violence or Trauma” by Margaret M. Holmes

 - Read the book “Jenny is Scared: When Sad Things Happen in the World” by Carol Shuman and Cary Pillo